 Our Community Student Support

-As a student of Our Community and TAFE Gippsland, you have access to a range of resources to help you in your studies.
+As a student of the Institute of Community Directors Australia, you have access to a range of resources to help you in your studies.

 If you need support, it is important that you seek it as soon as you need it.
 (Don’t wait until things get too big!)